adaptris/interlok-docs-legacy/pages/adapter/adapter-error-handling.md

 1. Return a `404 Not Found` to the client (The closest exception handler at the channel level.)
 1. The adapter level exception handler writes the original message to `/opt/adaptris/bad`.

 If you configure multiple [retry-message-error-handler][] instances, all with `always-handle-exception=true` then you can get some behavioural oddities.
-The number of attempts that each configured [retry-message-errorhandler][] will attempt to retry the message may vary (if you inspect the log files closely), however, the total number of attempts will not exceed the highest configured max-retry-count on any individual [retry-message-error-handler][]
+The number of attempts that each configured [retry-message-error-handler][] will attempt to retry the message may vary (if you inspect the log files closely), however, the total number of attempts will not exceed the highest configured max-retry-count on any individual [retry-message-error-handler][]

 ## Retrying Messages ##